-- Check your HCRA balance by going to Sun Life Financial's Plan Member Services Web site or refer to your last Explanation of Benefits. - Obtain a claim form with your personal information pre-entered (Medical/HCRA Claim Form or Dental/HCRA Claim Form) from the Sun Life Financial Web site or a non- personalized form from the Nortel FLEX 2008 Benefits Site on Services@Work. - For a medical, vision or hearing care expense, submit the Medical/HCRA Claim Form to Sun Life Financial.
+- Check your HCRA balance by going to Sun Life Financial's Plan Member Services Web site or refer to your last Explanation of Benefits. - Obtain a claim form with your personal information pre-entered (Medical/HCRA Claim Form or Dental/HCRA Claim Form) from the Sun Life Financial Web site or a non-personalized form from the Health N-Site. - For a medical, vision or hearing care expense, submit the Medical/HCRA Claim Form to Sun Life Financial.
 For a dental expense, submit the Dental/HCRA Claim Form to Sun Life Financial for reimbursement.
 Include your name, policy number and global ID, and tick off the "HCRA" box. - Attach your original receipts or Explanation of Benefits Statement showing any portion of an eligible expense for which you haven't been reimbursed.